EEN421/EEN421.github.io/_posts/🛠️-KQL-Toolbox-#3:-Which-Event-ID-Noises-Up-Your-Logs-(and-Who’s-Causing-It)?.md

 This is where today’s KQL shines 🌞

 Instead of looking at cost, we shift focus to raw event frequency—a metric that drives both noise and cost.
-With a few short KQL queries, you’ll identify:
+With a small set of chained KQL queries, _you’ll move from identifying noisy Event IDs to pinpointing the exact users and devices responsible — and finally alert only when behavior changes_.
+Let's identify:
 - Which Event ID fires most in your environment over the last 30 days?
 - Which accounts are generating that Event ID the most?
 - Which devices are these Event ID's coming from?
+- Compare recent activity against a baseline.

 This gives you a clean, fast workflow for spotting noisy Event IDs, isolating misconfigured or anomalous accounts, and tightening both your detection logic and cost posture.
 With that, let’s jump into this week’s analysis...